-Ind Indicators 1.
+Indicators 1.
 Number and extent of rills: Rills are not present in the reference condition.
 2. Presence of water flow patterns: Water flow patterns are not present in the reference condition.
 3. Number and height of erosional pedestals or terracettes: Pedestals are not evident in the reference condition.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is 10-15%.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is 0-5%.
 It consists of small, randomly scattered patches.
 5. Number of gullies and erosion associated with gullies: Gullies are not present in the reference condition.
 6. Extent of wind scoured, blowouts and/or depositional areas: Wind scoured, or depositional areas are not evident in the reference condition.

-7. Amount of litter movement (describe size and distance expected to travel): Litter movement is not evident in the reference condition.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): The average soil stability rating is 4-6 under plant canopies and plant interspaces.
-The A horizon is 2-5 inches thick.
+7. Amount of litter movement (describe size and distance expected to travel): Litter movement is not evident in the

+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): The average soil stability rating is 6 under plant canopies and plant interspaces.
+The A horizon is 15-20 inches thick.
 9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil Structure at the surface is typically strong to medium fine granular.
-A Horizon should be 2-5 inches thick with color, when wet, typically ranging in Value of 4 or less and Chroma of 3 or less.
+A Horizon should be 15-20 inches thick with color, when wet, typically ranging in Value of 3 or less and Chroma of 3 or less.
 Local geology may affect color, it is important to reference the Official Series Description (OSD) for characteristic range. https://soilseries.sc.egov.usda.gov/osdname.aspx 0.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Infiltration of the Stony ecological site is slow however the site is well drained.
-An even distribution of mid stature grasses (75-80%), cool season bunchgrasses (10-15%) along with rhizomatous grass (<5%), forbs (5-15%), and shrubs (0-3%) 1.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Infiltration of the Subirrigated ecological site is moderate to slow and is somewhat poorly drained.
+An even distribution of mid stature grasses (70-80%), cool season grasslikes/bunchgrasses (20-25%) along with rhizomatous grass (<5%), forbs (5-10%), and shrubs (3-5%) 1.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): A compaction layer is not present in the reference condition.
 Soil profile may contain an abrupt transition to an Argillic horizon which can be misinterpreted as compaction, however, the soil structure will be fine to medium subangular blocky, where a compaction layer will be platy or structureless (massive).
-2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Mid-statured, cool season, perennial bunchgrasses (Primarily bluebunch wheatgrass) Sub-dominant: shortgrass grasses/grasslikes (needleanthread, Idaho fescue) ≥ forbs > rhizomatous grasses >> Shrubs Other: Additional: 3.
+2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Mid-statured, cool season, perennial bunchgrasses (Primarily basin wildrye, tufted hairgrass, slender wheatgrass, bluejoint) Sub-dominant: grasslikes/shortgrasses (Nebraska sedge, mountain rush) >> forbs > rhizomatous grasses ≥ Shrubs Other: Additional: 3.
 Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Mortality in herbaceous species is not evident.
 Species with bunch growth forms may have some natural mortality in centers is 3% or less.
-4. Average percent litter cover (%) and depth (in): Total litter cover ranges from 40-60%.
-Most litter is irregularly distributed on the soil surface and is not at a measurable depth.
+4. Average percent litter cover (%) and depth ( in): Total litter cover ranges from 55 to 65%.
+Most litter is irregularly distributed on the soil surface.

-15. Expected annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): Average annual production is 1463.
-Low: 975 High 1955.
+15. Expected annual-production (this is TOTAL above-ground annual-production, not just forage annualreference condition.

+production): Average annual production is 5000.
+Low: 4600 High 5200.
 Production varies based on effective precipitation and natural variability of soil properties for this ecological site.